Joshtomith/Joshtomith.github.io/project2.md

 * Download the exectuable from the github release.
-* Then run the exectuable to see the example AVL tree, and the program will demonstrate a critical methods of the implementation.
+* Then run the exectuable to see the example AVL tree, and the program will demonstrate critical methods of the implementation.

 #### If you want to run Splay tree, either contact me or do this to the source files:
 * Go to this website https://www.onlinegdb.com/online_c++_compiler#